hi-akshat/ai-job-explorer/README.md

 ## Usability Testing

-This site includes built-in features to support usability testing:
+Usability testing was conducted to imoprove the website and visualization design

 ### Benchmark Tasks

-Three benchmark tasks are included for testing:
+Three benchmark tasks were included for testing:
 1. Find the AI impact percentage for a specific job title
 2. Compare sectors and identify growth potential
 3. Identify an emerging job role from the Future Trends section